h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The chosen port number is then pushed onto the stack as the next argument.
 The word value 0x5c11 relates to port number 4444 in Little Endian format.

-Finally the word value of 0x02 is pushed onto the stack which loads the value for AF_INET executing the syscall, which completes the creation of sockaddr struct.
+Finally the word value of 0x02 is pushed onto the stack which loads the value for AF_INET executing the syscall, which completes the creation of sockaddr struct:

 ```nasm
 	xor ecx, ecx